SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/Games/Games.md

 ## About modeling game model

 This chapter lists some game logic.
 The idea is to be able to use elements of such list as input for design exercises.
+All the games in this chapter requires an 2D grid.

 In a second step adding an UI Layer based on Bloc is left to the reader following for example the tutorial.